Adaptive Nonparametric Perturbations of Parametric Models with Generalized Bayes: Background

-\Cref{assumption:prior,assumption:entropy} establish the standard prior mass and entropy conditions necessary for posterior contraction rates \citep{Ghosal2000-pf}. \Cref{assumption:entropy} defines the parametric and nonparametric rates. \Cref{assumption:prior} requires the parametric prior to put sufficient mass around the truth when the parametric model is correctly specified.
+\Cref{assumption:prior,assumption:entropy} establish the standard prior mass and entropy conditions necessary for posterior contraction rates \citep{Ghosal2000-pf}. \Cref{assumption:entropy} defines the parametric and nonparametric rates.
+The second part of \Cref{assumption:prior} relaxes the entropy condition to a submodel supported on most of the prior mass, in view of \cite[Remark 10.4]{Ghosal2017}. \Cref{assumption:prior} requires the parametric prior to put sufficient mass around the truth when the parametric model is correctly specified.
 Similarly, the nonparametric prior is required to put sufficient mass around the truth when the parametric model is incorrectly specified.

 It is useful to think of $\epsilon_{n, \param}, \epsilon_{n, \np}$ as the posterior contraction rates of the parametric and nonparametric models, respectively.
-When the parametric model is regular, a choice of $\epsilon_{n, \param}$ is $n^{-1/2}d^{1/2} \log n$ by the Bernstein von-Mises theorem \citep{VdV2000}.
+When the parametric model is regular, a choice of $\epsilon_{n, \param}$ is $n^{-1/2}d^{1/2} \log n$ by the Bernstein-von Mises theorem \citep{VdV2000}.
 The nonparametric contraction rate is slower by at least a logarithmic factor.
 For example, the posterior of a Dirichlet process mixture of normal priors contracts a rate of $n^{-1/2} (\log n)^{(d + 1 + 1/r_0)/2}$ where $d$ is the dimension and $r_0$ is some measure of smoothness of the true mixing distribution \citep{Shen2013}.